trapti1701/Audio-De-mixing-Unveiling-Clarity-from-Complexity/README.md

 In this program, I reconstructed the original songs using FastICA to unmix the audio.
 Then re-scaled the umixed signals from -1 to 1 and used wave.file.write to write out the unmixed signals.

-Later, I plotted the time courses of the different unmixed songs as a result for the documentation.